 Partstore has two models available - one for around $40 and another for around $55.

-Projection TV sets have two very common problems.
+All projection TV sets have two very common problems.
 One is convergence ( 3D/Warped video) the other is CRT fluid ( Dull Video).
-Below are more details for both items.
-Also, complete repair kits with instructions and repair support are avail from site such as www.TvRepairKits.com
+Here are more details and solutions for both.

 Common Problem #1) Convergence has gone out